neondatabase/website/content/docs/introduction/roadmap.md

 ---
 Our developers are focused on making Neon the default choice for serverless PostgreSQL.
 This roadmap describes committed features that are coming soon.
 We are as excited as you are to see new features in Neon, but their development, release, and timing are at our discretion.

 As always, we are listening.
-If you see something you like, something you disagree with, or something you'd love for us to add, let us know.
+If you see something you like, something you disagree with, or something you'd love for us to add, let us know in our Discord feedback channel.

 <CommunityBanner buttonText="🙏 | feedback" buttonUrl="https://discord.com/channels/1176467419317940276/1176788564890112042" logo="discord">Share your ideas</CommunityBanner>

 For the latest features and fixes, check our [Changelog](docs/changelog), updated every Friday.
 You can subscribe to updates using our [RSS feed](https://neon.tech/docs/changelog/rss.xml).

-## In progress
+## Coming soon

 Here's a snapshot of what we're working on now: